Harvard University Overview

 - In 2017-2018, 86% of the faculty were full-time.

-- Students who graduate from Harvard with a bachelor's degree make about $89,700 a year.
-That's 120% more than those who graduate from other schools.
+- A student who earns a bachelor's degree from Harvard makes roughly $89,700 a year.
+This is 120% more than their peers from other colleges and universities.

 Harvard University Rankings

-Harvard is ranked #8 out of 2,320 schools in the nation for overall quality on our 2021 Best Colleges list.
+We have ranked Harvard as #18 out of 2,587 colleges and universities in the country in our 2022 Best Colleges list.
 This puts it in the top 1% of all schools in the nation!
-It is also ranked #2 out of 63 schools in Massachusetts.
+Harvard also holds the #2 spot on the Best Colleges in Massachusetts ranking.

 These rankings may look different from those published by other outlets, because we use an outcomes-based approach rather than a subjective one.
 We get our data from a number of places, including the Integrated Postsecondary Education Data System (IPEDS) and the College Scorecard.
 For more information, check out our rankings and methodology page.